 Animal Care & Control Services

-Middlesex Centre has partnered with Animal Care Centre Lobo to provide animal care and control services.
+Middlesex Centre has partnered with Hillside Kennels Animal Control to provide animal care and control services.

-- Inquiring (and retrieval) about a lost dog.
+- Wish to inquire about a lost cat or dog.